 In this critical situation we have the chance to develop a spatial-conceptual approach to support cultural collaborative interactions in order to actively shape these future hybrid (combined digital and physical) explorative spaces.
 Examining the relationship of physical spaces with digital and media networks, enables us to explore the potential of hybrid space for artistic research and to develop new cultural formats.

-Such an investigation of the future of cultural spaces considers them in their socio-political, economic, environmental and climate-related context and focuses on sustainable solutions that contrast and reach beyond recent models of mass (tourism) cultural consumerism, targeting record ticket sales and visitor numbers.
-The pause caused by the pandemic could work as a break, enabling the reconsidering of choices and priorities and for exploring new models and for developing sustainable perspectives.
+Such an investigation of the future of cultural spaces considers them in their socio-political, economic, environmental, and climate-related context and focuses on sustainable solutions that contrast and reach beyond recent models of mass (tourism) cultural consumerism, targeting record ticket sales and visitor numbers.
+The pandemic-induced hiatus could work as a break, enabling the reconsidering of choices and priorities and for exploring new models and for developing sustainable perspectives.

 Hybrid Staging addresses the challenges posed by these developments and investigates the future of cultural spaces.
 The program focusses on showcasing practical possibilities and experimental formats, speculating on economic models, making visionary ideas tangible and tackling a broad range of topical questions.

 Hybrid Staging is a professional exchange and co-creation program involving a broad range of professionals from the cultural fields, such as museums and exhibitions, stages, events and festivals.
-The program develops trans-disciplinary perspectives, tapping into the possibility of mutual enrichment and bringing together professionals from the audio-visual sector, creatives with expertise in media, digital technologies, game, sound as well as in production-staging and communication alongside cultural and heritage institutions.
+The program develops trans-disciplinary perspectives, tapping into the possibility of mutual enrichment and bringing together artists and creatives with expertise in media, digital technologies, game, and the audio-visual sector as well as in production-staging and communication alongside cultural and heritage institutions.
 The Hybrid Staging program draws on the continuity of Hybrid Space Lab’s long-term commitment to the exploration of the future of cultural spaces, for example: